fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [thomasloven/lovelace-more-info-card](https://github.com/thomasloven/lovelace-more-info-card) - 🔹 Display the more-info dialog of any entity as a lovelace card
 - [ducan-ne/remove-bg](https://github.com/ducan-ne/remove-bg) - Remove background directly in your browser, powered by WebGPU
 - [koush/scrypted](https://github.com/koush/scrypted) - Scrypted is a high performance video integration and automation platform
 - [fredrikburmester/streamyfin](https://github.com/fredrikburmester/streamyfin) - A Jellyfin client build with Expo